basho-labs/riak-mesos-tools/README.rst

 Situations where a cluster restart is required include:

-* Changes to `riak.conf`
+* Changes to :code:`riak.conf`
-* Changes to `advanced.config`
+* Changes to :code:`advanced.config`
 * Upgrading to a new version of RMF / Riak

 Install the Proxy
 -----------------
 There are a few ways to access the Riak nodes in your cluster, including hosting your own HAProxy and keeping the config updated to include the host names and ports for all of the nodes.
 This approach can be problematic because the HAProxy config would need to be updated every time there is a change to one of the nodes in the cluster resulting from restarts, task failures, etc.

-To account for this difficulty, we've created a smart proxy called `riak mesos director`.
+To account for this difficulty, we've created a smart proxy called :code:`riak mesos director`.
 The director should keep tabs on the current state of the cluster including all of the hostnames and ports, and it also provides a load balancer / proxy to spread load across all of the nodes.

 To install the proxy, simply run: